anusha761/Bike_Rent_Prediction/README.md

 2. For ridge regression, R2 score is 0.83 but all the features are kept with very small coefficients for the less important ones as is the nature of the ridge regression model.

 3. For lasso regression, with alpha as 0.005, R2 score was 0.77 with just 7 features.
-We are reducing complexity of model by 75% by compromising just 7% complexity.
+We are reducing complexity of model by 75% by compromising just 7% performance.
 Features used:
 'yr','atemp','Sun','misty/cloudy','snow/rain/thunderstorm','spring','winter'

 4. For lasso regression, with alpha as 0.01, R2 score was 0.71 with just 5 features.
-We are reducing complexity of model by 83% by compromising just 10% complexity.
+We are reducing complexity of model by 83% by compromising just 10% performance.
 Features used:
 'yr','atemp','misty/cloudy','spring','winter'

+5. In the final model, both lasso and ridge regression were combined.
+From 29 features, 7 features were shortlisted from lasso regression at alpha=0.005.
+These features were applied on ridge regression to get a decent R2 of 0.80.
+We reduced 76% of complexity, with only slight compromise in performance by 3.6% as compared to original ridge regression model where all features were used and R2 score was 0.83.

-For many cases in the industry where a simpler model is prefered to a complex model, the third or fourth regression model can be used as the models are maintaining simplicity as well as having acceptable r2 score.
+For many cases in the industry where a simpler model is prefered to a complex model while still maintaining an acceptable performance, the fifth regression model can be used as the model is maintaining simplicity as well as having acceptable r2 score.

 ## Technologies Used